 Â

-The main building in the Palchoe monastery (Tsuklakhang) contains important wall painting and images date back to 15th century.Â
+The main building in the Palchoe monastery (Tsuklakhang) contains important wall paintings and images dating back to the 15th century.Â

 The main assembly hall is 48 pillared in size and surrounded by original paintings showing distinctive Tibetan style.Â

-According to the monks, the original scriptures, like oral teachings written in gold, is open once a year for reading.
-But for the monks, have a copy of the teachings to study in daily life.
-Nowadays, most cell phone brands like Apple have the Tibetan language, and it’s more convenient even for the monks to study by using phones.Â
+According to the monks, the original scriptures, like oral teachings written in gold, are opened yearly for reading.
+However, the monks have a copy of the teachings to study daily.
+Nowadays, most cell phone brands like Apple have the Tibetan language, and it’s even more convenient for the monks to study using phones.Â

-Just on the left side of the main building, there stands the biggest stupa in Tibet called – Kumbum Stupa.
+Just on the left side of the main building, stands the biggest stupa in Tibet Kumbum Stupa.